 Equity Awards.
 The Compensation Committee believes that equity participation is a key component of the Company's executive compensation program.
 Equity awards are designed to attract and retain executive officers and to motivate them to enhance shareholder value by aligning the financial interests of executive officers with those of shareholders.
-Each year the Committee reviews the size and composition of the equity grants to ensure that they are aligned with the Company's compensation philosophy of compensating executives at the median of the peer group.
-Similar to base salary, a review of equity award levels is conducted to ensure that a named executive officer's equity compensation comports with the Company's peer group.
+Each year the Committee reviews the size and composition of the equity grants to ensure that they are aligned with the Company's compensation philosophy of compensating executives at the median of the Company's peer group.
+Similar to base salary, a review of equity award levels is conducted to ensure that a named executive officer's equity compensation comports with the Compensation Committee's overall philosophy and objectives and is competitive with the Company's peer group.

-Stock options and restricted stock awarded to the named executive officers in 2007 were granted under, and subject to, the 2006 Incentive Plan.
+Stock options and restricted stock awarded to the named executive officers in 2008 were granted under, and subject to, the 2006 Incentive Plan.
 The stock options typically vest 25% upon the first anniversary of the date of grant and 25% upon each subsequent anniversary.
 The option awards expire 10 years from the date of grant, and optionees who terminate their service after vesting have a limited time to exercise their options (typically three to twelve months).
-The options also contain a provision for acceleration of exercisability of all unvested options in the event of a change in control of the Company.
+The options also contain a provision for acceleration of exercisability of all unvested options in the event of a change in control of the Company that does not result in an assumption, substitution or pay off of such awards by the acquiring company.
 The restricted stock has three-year cliff vesting, which is tied to continued employment.
 The exercise price of the options is the closing sale price of the Company's common stock on the Nasdaq Global Market on the date of the grant.

 The Compensation Committee's practice is to make annual equity awards as part of its overall philosophy of performance-based compensation.
-Restricted stock and stock options are awarded by the Compensation Committee to executive officers based on a philosophy of providing equity incentives at the median of the peer group.
-In 2007, the value of the long-term incentive award was split 70% stock options and 30% restricted stock.
+Restricted stock and stock options are awarded by the Compensation Committee to executive officers based on a philosophy of providing equity incentives at the median of the Company's peer group.
+In 2008, the value of the long-term incentive award was split 70% stock options and 30% restricted stock.

-In 2007, the Compensation Committee approved 45% (as a percentage of base salary) for the level of equity awards to the named executive officers other than the Chief Executive Officer.
+In 2008, the Compensation Committee approved 45% (as a percentage of base salary) for the level of equity awards to the named executive officers other than the Chief Executive Officer.
 The Committee recommended to the Board, and the Board approved, 110% (as a percentage of base salary) for the level of equity awarded to the Chief Executive Officer.
 The percentages were used to determine a total dollar value.
-Stock options were valued using the Black-Scholes model and restricted stock was valued using the grant price.
+Stock options were valued at \$2.00 and restricted stock was valued using the grant price.
 Those values were then utilized to calculate the respective number of shares of options and restricted stock to award to an executive.

-In 2007, Mr. Tokman was awarded 215,750 stock options, 15,750 of which were granted in lieu of a portion of Mr. Tokman's 2006 cash bonus.
-Jeff Wilson, Thomas Walker, Sridhar Madhavan and Ian Brown were awarded 107,614, 108,008, 82,000 and 46,800 stock options, respectively, including, 7,614, 8,008, 7,000 and 6,800 stock options granted in lieu of a portion of 2006 cash bonuses for Jeff Wilson, Thomas Walker, Sridhar Madhavan and Ian Brown, respectively.
+Mr. Tokman was awarded 218,071 stock options, 70,000 of which were granted in lieu of Mr. Tokman's 2008 cash bonus.
+Jeff Wilson, Thomas Walker, Sridhar Madhavan and Ian Brown were awarded 61,378, 68,903, 60,079 and 53,436 stock options, respectively, including, 25,300, 28,450, 25,100 and 22,300 stock options granted in lieu of 2008 cash bonuses for Mr. Wilson, Mr. Walker, Mr. Madhavan and Mr. Brown, respectively.
+In 2008, Mr. Tokman was awarded 63,459 shares of restricted stock and Mr. Wilson, Mr. Walker, Mr. Madhavan and Mr. Brown were awarded 15,462, 17,337, 14,991 and 13,344 shares of restricted stock, respectively.